The Oil and Gas Law Review: United Arab Emirates - Abu Dhabi

 Articles 71 and 72 of the Environmental Protection Law impose a 'polluter pays' regime for liability.
 Article 71 provides that any person who intentionally or negligently causes damage to the environment or to human health as a result of the breach of the provisions of the Environmental Protection Law is responsible for all the costs of treatment or removal of such damage and is liable to pay compensation for loss incurred as a result, including compensation for loss as a result of the permanent or temporary inability to use any such polluted area, for damage to the environment's economic and aesthetic value and for 'rehabilitation' costs.

-ii Role of ADNOC Environment, Health and Safety Division
+ii Role of ADNOC's Environment, Health and Safety Division

-The Environmental Protection Law envisages that its licensing provisions are disapplied in the case of entities that have sufficiently robust systems and programmes to protect the environment and to achieve the purposes of the law.12 Accordingly, the UAE and Abu Dhabi government agencies do not have jurisdiction to license the oil and gas activities conducted by ADNOC group companies or others under the authority of the SPC;13 ADNOC is responsible for setting environmental standards for the oil and gas industry in Abu Dhabi and monitoring compliance with them.
+The Environmental Protection Law envisages that its licensing provisions are disapplied in the case of entities that have sufficiently robust systems and programmes to protect the environment and to achieve the purposes of the law.10 Accordingly, the UAE and Abu Dhabi government agencies do not have jurisdiction to license the oil and gas activities conducted by ADNOC group companies; ADNOC is responsible for setting environmental standards for the oil and gas industry in Abu Dhabi and monitoring compliance with them.

-The ADNOC HSE Code of Practice issued by ADNOC's environment, health and safety division must be complied with by all ADNOC group companies and other companies falling under the jurisdiction of the SPC.14 The ADNOC HSE code of practice reflects, supplements and frequently exceeds the requirements of the Environmental Protection Law.
-The ADNOC HSE code of practice is supplemented by HSE technical guidance that is not mandatory, but the relevant operator will need to demonstrate that any departure from the technical guidance is at least as effective as the approach recommended in the ADNOC HSE technical guidance.
+The ADNOC HSE Code of Practice issued by ADNOC's Environment, Health and Safety Division must be complied with by all ADNOC group companies.11 The ADNOC HSE Code of Practice reflects, supplements and frequently exceeds the requirements of the Environmental Protection Law.
+The ADNOC HSE Code of Practice is supplemented by HSE technical guidance that is not mandatory, but the relevant operator will need to demonstrate that any departure from the technical guidance is at least as effective as the approach recommended in the ADNOC HSE technical guidance.

-Decommissioning obligations are typically addressed by the relevant concession agreement or otherwise required by the SPC.
+Decommissioning obligations are typically addressed by the relevant concession agreement or otherwise required by the Supreme Council.

 Foreign investment considerations

-Except for nationals of Gulf Cooperation Council states (including companies incorporated in such a state), legal persons may not carry out commercial activities or establish offices on mainland UAE (that is, outside one of the free zones) except:
+Except for nationals of Gulf Cooperation Council states (including companies incorporated in such a state), legal persons may not carry out commercial activities or establish offices on mainland UAE (i.e., outside one of the free zones) except:

 - by establishing a branch or representative office that requires the foreign company to have a UAE national (or a company wholly owned by UAE nationals) as its agent (often referred to as a sponsor) and by registering the branch or representative office in the foreign companies register at the Federal Ministry of Economy;

-- through a UAE-incorporated subsidiary, 51 per cent of whose shares must generally be held by one or more UAE nationals;15 or
+- through a UAE-incorporated subsidiary, 51 per cent of whose shares must generally be held by one or more UAE nationals;12 or

-The SPC and ADNOC also require oil companies that participate in the upstream oil and gas sector to establish a suitably staffed office in the emirate (ordinarily a branch or representative office).
+The Supreme Council and ADNOC also require oil companies that participate in the upstream oil and gas sector to establish a suitably staffed office in the emirate (ordinarily a branch or representative office).

 To carry on commercial business in the UAE, companies are also required to obtain a commercial or trade licence from the federal and municipal authorities to carry out their proposed activities.
 Licences are granted to companies incorporated in the UAE, and to foreign companies operating in the UAE with a local sponsor or agent.